dmwm/DAS/doc/sphinx/architecture.rst

 DAS architecture
 ================

-DAS architecture is based on client/server one but doesn't enforce it.
+DAS architecture is based on several components:
-The code itself can work without introducing DAS cache server, but its existence allows additional features, e.g. DAS robots.
+   - common core library

+     - analytics DB
+     - mapping DB
+     - logging DB
+   - data-service plugins, each plugin contains

+     - data-service handler class
+     - API map
+     - notation map
+   - cache server
+   - client web server

+Last two components, cache and client servers, are optional.
+The code itself can work without cache/client servers by using CLI tool which uses core librarys.
+But their existence allow to introduce DAS pre-fetch strategies, DAS robots, which can significantly improve responsiveness of the system and add multi-user support into DAS.
 The following picture represents current DAS architecture:

 .. figure::  _images/das_architecture.jpg